Josephson junction transmission lines as tunable artificial crystals: Experimental considerations

-In an experiment, it is easier to measure transmission than the dispersion itself.
-Furthermore, accurate boundary conditions on a finite length array become important for a real experiment.
-In Fig.~\ref{fig:combined}c,d we show the transmission for a finite array with boundary conditions defined by input and output leads with transmission line impedances $Z_{\rm in}=Z_{\rm out}=50\Omega$.
-While this setup is not a cavity, it behaves like a resonator and supports standing waves because the input and output impedances $Z_{\rm in},Z_{\rm out}$ are not matched to the array impedance $Z_A$.
+The array simulated above behaves like a microwave resonator, even though it has direct electrical connection to the input and output terminals.
+It supports standing waves because the input and output impedances $Z_{\rm in},Z_{\rm out}$ are not matched to the array impedance $Z_A$.
 The standing waves can be seen by looking at the voltage at each site as in Fig.~\ref{fig:combined}e,f.
 Note that because $Z_A>Z_{\rm in}=Z_{\rm out}$, the voltage antinode occurs in the middle of the array for the fundamental mode, opposite to standing waves in resonators formed by a large point-like impedance at each end of a transmission line, where $Z_{\rm in},Z_{\rm out}>Z_A$.
-Each standing wave condition is associated with a peak in the transmission as calculated in Fig.~6c,d for the case of no disorder, and 5\% parameter spread, respectively.
+Each standing wave condition is associated with a peak in the transmission as calculated in Fig.~\ref{fig:combined}c,d for the case of no disorder, and 5\% parameter spread, respectively.
 For frequencies inside the gap region, the transmission drops drastically which can be understood by an exponential decay of voltage amplitude from the edge of the array.
-When disorder or parameter spread is introduced, an investigation of the eigenmodes shows localized states in the gap region, near the gap edge (not shown).
 However, the broad gap in transmission remains essentially unaffected by a 5\% spread in parameters.
 Thus, the design of such a gap appears to be a robust and useful feature for quantum circuit engineering.